JorgeRojo/slack-bitbucket-merge-control-chrome-extension/documentation/ISSUES_TRACKING.md

-# Issue Tracking Index
+# Issue Tracking System

-This directory contains documentation for bugs and features in the Slack-Bitbucket Merge Control Chrome Extension.
+This document describes the issue tracking system for the Slack-Bitbucket Merge Control Chrome Extension, including both the manual process and the automated synchronization between GitHub Issues and documentation.

 ## Open Bug List